Mimas: Physical characteristics

 The Mimantean surface is saturated with smaller impact craters, but no others are anywhere near the size of Herschel.
 Although Mimas is heavily cratered, the cratering is not uniform.
 Most of the surface is covered with craters larger than 40 km in diameter, but in the south polar region, there are generally no craters larger than 20 km in diameter.

-Three types of geological features are officially recognized on Mimas: craters, chasmata (chasms) and catenae (crater chains).
+Three types of geological features are officially recognised on Mimas: craters, chasmata (chasms), and catenae (crater chains).

+By studying Mimas's movement, researchers have found that it has a water ocean beneath 20-30 km of surface ice.
+The ocean formed within the last 25 million years, perhaps even the last 2-3 million years, and is thought to be warmed by Saturn's tidal forces.

 Orbital resonances

 A number of features in Saturn's rings are related to resonances with Mimas.
 Mimas is responsible for clearing the material from the Cassini Division, the gap between Saturn's two widest rings, the A Ring and B Ring.
-Particles in the Huygens Gap at the inner edge of the Cassini division are in a 2:1 orbital resonance with Mimas.
-They orbit twice for each orbit of Mimas.
-The repeated pulls by Mimas on the Cassini division particles, always in the same direction in space, force them into new orbits outside the gap.
+Particles in the Huygens Gap at the inner edge of the Cassini division are in a 2:1 orbital resonance with Mimas (ie, they orbit twice for each orbit of Mimas).
+The repeated pulls by Mimas on the Cassini division particles, which are always in the same direction in space, force them into new orbits outside the gap.
 The boundary between the C and B rings is in a 3:1 resonance with Mimas.
 Recently, the G Ring was found to be in a 7:6 co-rotation eccentricity resonance with Mimas; the ring's inner edge is about 15000 km inside Mimas's orbit.

 Mimas is also in a 2:1 mean-motion resonance with the larger moon Tethys, and in a 2:3 resonance with the outer F Ring shepherd moonlet, Pandora.
 A moon co-orbital with Mimas was reported by Stephen P. Synnott and Richard J. Terrile in 1982, but was never confirmed.